drasi-project/community/README.md

 We look forward to meeting with you 1:1 via Office Hour sessions to help you get started with Drasi, answer questions, hear feedback, or discuss anything in connection to Drasi.
 Please select a convenient time to reserve 45 minutes with the Drasi engineering team from the options available at this [Office Bookings](https://outlook.office365.com/owa/calendar/DrasiCommunitySyncs@drasiproject.onmicrosoft.com/bookings/) link.

 ### Drasi Blog
-The [Drasi Blog]() regularly posts updates on new releases, technical improvements and upcoming events.
+The Drasi Blog will regularly posts updates on new releases, technical improvements and upcoming events.
 If you would like to contribute a post, please reach out to us.

 ### Roadmap and Milestones
 We maintain a public roadmap and milestones, which are discussed and updated regularly.
 Check out the [Roadmap](LINK_TO_ROADMAP)